TheDataDen/Seedbox-Ansible/README.md

 - Autoheal for automatically restarting containers that have become unhealthy
 - Watchtower for automatically updating containers
 - Portainer for a gui for managing all of the containers
+- Optional feature to automatically update your VPN IP in your MAM account

 ## Usage